Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 Pandemic’s appeal is in part because it “offers escalating moments of hope and fear that really draw you and your team in.”

-Introduced in 2008, Pandemic has sold over five million copies with revenues of over $150 million.
+Introduced in 2008, Pandemic has sold over five million copies (according to a page now deleted from its publisher) with revenues of over $150 million.
 The list price is $44.99 on BoardGameGeek who describes it as:

 “Your team of experts must prevent the world from succumbing to a viral pandemic.”